Agoric/agoric-sdk/packages/benchmark/doc/benchmarkerator.md

     Those will themselves be deprecated and/or moved into `benchmarks`.
     However, as of this writing that has not yet been done.

-The first thing a benchmark should do is import The Benchmarkerator:[^3]
+The first thing a benchmark should do is import The Benchmarkerator:
 ```
 import { bench } from '@agoric/benchmark';
 ```

-[^3]: As of this writing The Benchmarkerator actually lives in
-    `@agoric/boot/test/boostrapTests/benchmarkerator.js`.
-This should be
-    changed soon, hopefully before the first PR containing this writeup is landed, in which case you will never see this footnote.

 Note that this importation usually should be the very first thing you do, much as you typically import `@agoric/swingset-vat/tools/prepare-test-env-ava.js` or